-It was wonderful to see every single table at restaurant and bar being sprayed and clean between clients and I thought I was seeing things when we were in Malaga and they were cleaning the public beach sun loungers with actual cleaning products AND produced an American Express compatible payment machine.
+It was wonderful to see every single table at the restaurant and bars being sprayed and clean between clients, and I thought I was seeing things when we were in Malaga and they were cleaning the public beach sun loungers with actual cleaning products AND produced an American Express compatible payment machine.
 Pigs flew.

 Hand sanitiser was present at every possible moment of your journey – legally every restaurant, shop, place has to provide it visibly and we had no issue finding it.
 Obviously I had my own too.

 After a few days, we were used to wearing masks.
 Everyone was wearing them and it did feel we were all in it together.
 We struggled with the heat and sweat but we cannot complain.
 If I had to wear the mask for 2 hours at one time because of the Spain travel rules, it was a lot less than anyone who was working in hospitality had to.
 We actually have no right to complain.

 Our experience at Malaga Airport was a bit different than Heathrow.
 Our check-in was late opening and sadly Iberia did not place any queue management measures indicating where the different queues would be.
 This caused some passenger anger when everyone had to then create business and economy queues which were completely avoidable.
 Social distancing went through the window.

 Security was virtually empty (and BA renewed its fast track and lounge contracts now).
 We were allowed to keep shoes on.